-Both times I’ve done 40-day fasts in previous years, it was something I was called to, and served a very strategic and specific purpose in my journey.
-During my last long-term fast, I was seeking direction on the person I was trying to marry.
+I’ve done 40-day fasts in previous years—it was something I was called to, and served a very strategic and specific purpose in my journey.
+During one last long-term fast, I was seeking direction on the person I was trying to marry.
 This fast was no different in importance.
 It’s served a very specific purpose to return to God’s heart and His will over my life.

 Fasting is for returning.

 As I’ve delved deep into my relationship with God, I’m reminded over and over again of the words of God in Jeremiah 2:2:

 “I remember the devotion of your youth, how as a bride you loved me, and followed me through a land not sown.”